 You no doubt enjoy your bonce and many other people may do, too.
 However, without your skull you’re as about as alive as a dead thing – a fitting tribute to dead things everywhere, we believe.
 The excellent Dr. Frances Larson agrees, which is why she wrote a brief modern (i.e. circa 500 years) history about the human fascination with the skull.

 Many folks may find this a squeamish or taboo subject, but it’s an interesting one to consider.
 Without your skull, you are nothing.
 It has to be attached to your body.
-There’s no taking it off for a day to take a well earned rest – you won’t complete that pressing project if you do that.
-Indeed, the thing has to remained attached to you.
+There’s no taking it off for a day to take a well-earned rest – you won’t complete that pressing project if you do that.
+Indeed, the thing has to remain attached to you.

 In part, our social mores have dictated the change.
 In the past, medical advances were something the public actively ignored.
 As detailed in the excellent Blood and Guts, hospitals were feared, despised, and considered a place of certain death for a long time.